OkeEkpagha/Kaggle-Housing-Project/README.md

 # Kaggle-Housing-Project
-The beginning of my analystics journey using real projects to learn about ML, pandas and scikit learn modules.
+The beginning of my analytics journey using real projects to learn about ML, pandas and scikit learn modules.